farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ### Actions

 To decide how good characters are at doing things, we have the `actions`.

-Players assign 7  `action dots` at character creation among the 12 possible actions:
+> #### Designer Choice: Choose One or Adapt
+>
+> At character creation, players assign `7 action dots` among the following action list:
+>

-- `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
+> - `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
-- `Move`: you quickly shift to a new position or get out of danger.
+> - `Move`: you quickly shift to a new position or get out of danger.
-- `Finesse`: you employ dexterous manipulation or subtle misdirection.
+> - `Finesse`: you employ dexterous manipulation or subtle misdirection.
-- `Sneak`: you traverse skillfully and quietly.
+> - `Sneak`: you traverse skillfully and quietly.
-- `Shoot`: you carefully track and shoot at a target.
+> - `Shoot`: you carefully track and shoot at a target.
-- `Tinker`: you understand, create, or repair complex mechanisms or organisms.
+> - `Tinker`: you understand, create, or repair complex mechanisms or organisms.
-- `Study`: you scrutinize details and interpret evidence.
+> - `Study`: you scrutinize details and interpret evidence.
-- `Notice`: you observe the situation and anticipate outcomes.
+> - `Notice`: you observe the situation and anticipate outcomes.
-- `Bond`: you reassure and socialize with friends and contacts.
+> - `Bond`: you reassure and socialize with friends and contacts.
-- `Command`: you compel swift obedience with skills and respect.
+> - `Command`: you compel swift obedience with skills and respect.
-- `Focus`: you concentrate to accomplish a task that requires great strength of mind.
+> - `Focus`: you concentrate to accomplish a task that requires great strength of mind.
-- `Sway`: you influence with guile, charm, or argument.
+> - `Sway`: you influence with guile, charm, or argument.
+>
+> ---
+>
+> At character creation, players assign `4 action dots` among the following action list:
+>
+> - `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
+> - `Finesse`: you employ dexterous manipulation or subtle misdirection.
+> - `Move`: you quickly shift to a new position or get out of danger.
+> - `Think`: you scrutinize details and interpret evidence.
+> - `Talk`: you reassure, socialize or influence with kindness, guile, charm or argument.
+> - `Focus`: you concentrate to accomplish a task that requires great strength of mind.
+>
+> ---
+>
+> At character creation, players assign `3 action dots` among the following attributes:
+>
+> - `Strength` / `Agility` / `Intelligence` / `Charm`
+>
+> ---
+>
+> At character creation, players assign `2 action dots` among the following attributes:
+>
+> - `Power` / `Speed` / `Focus`
+>
+> ---
+>
+> _...etc_

 At the start of a campaign, a single action cannot have more than 2 action dots.